Alternate Fighter: Expanded

 + your Intelligence modifier

-In addition, items modified by your Schematics count as magical for overcoming resistances and immunities, and
+Moreover, objects modified by your Schematics count as magic for overcoming resistances and immunities, and you can modify magic weapons and armor with Schematics.

 Flexible Innovation

-Your inventive arsenal can adjust to meet the challenges at hand.
-At the end of a short rest, you can transfer a Schematic from one object to another, so long as the new object meets the prerequisites.
-If a Schematic has a limited amount of charges, the number of expended charges remains the same.
+Your inventive arsenal can be adjusted on the fly to meet the challenges at hand.
+During the course of a short rest, you can use tinker's or smith's tools to transfer one of your Schematic modifications from one object to another that also meets the prerequisites of that Schematic.

-In addition, you can apply up to three Schematics to one object, so long as it meets all the Schematic prerequisites.
+In addition, you can modify an object three Schematics, so long as it meets the prerequisites for all three Schematics.

 A weapon modified by your Schematics gain a +1 bonus to its attack and damage rolls for each Schematic applied to it, and any set of armor modified by a Schematic gains a +1 bonus to its Armor Class for each of your Schematics applied to it.